 L'outil idéal pour assurer le pilotage séquentiel et sonore des exercices et dégager ainsi l’entraîneur des fastidieux coups de sifflets, afin qu'il puisse se consacrer exclusivement à l'animation de sa séance sans perdre de vue ses athlètes en action.

-Physical Preparation in football
+Football: Physical Preparation

-Like any sport (individual or team), football requires good physical preparation in order to perform at its best.
-Good preparation reduces the risk of injury and increase the performance of each of your athletes.
-However, this sport has very specific characteristics.
+Like any sport (individual or team), football requires good physical preparation in order to perform as well as possible.
+Proper preparation reduces the risk of injury and increases the performance of each of your athletes.
+However, this sport has some very specific characteristics.
 This work must be done during the summer period (July and August) but also throughout the season.
-In order to avoid injuries,physical preparation must be planned and followed longitudinally.
-Moreover it must be specific to the posts.
-In order to individualise the sessions as much as possible or to organise them by level group, it is imperative to enter the player’s map of the world by having him/her take tests (MASc and MASi, speed, flexibility, isokinetics, mental…).
-Some of these can be carried out using Sportbeeper.

-Characteristics of football
+1.Characteristics of football

-The different areas of work to be improved for a footballer :
+2.The different areas of work to be improved for a footballer :

 • Endurance